mhuchette/ML-lab/README.md

 [<img src="https://github.com/mhuchette/ML-lab/blob/master/images/Spark_logo.png" height="100"/>](http://spark.apache.org/)
 [<img src="https://github.com/mhuchette/ML-lab/blob/master/images/jupyter.png" height="150"/>](http://jupyter.org/)

-In this lab we will use Spark ML and Jupyter Notebook to create a model that is capable of classifying breast cancer tumors as malignant or benign.
+In this lab we will use Spark ML and Jupyter Notebook to create a model that is capable of classifying breast cancer tumors as benign or malignant.

 We will use a data set from the University of California, Irvine (UCI) Machine Learning Repository in order to train and test our breast cancer prediction model.
-The data set contains measurements of the area, permimeter, concavity, smoothness, and much much of each tumor.
+The data set contains measurements of the area, permimeter, concavity, smoothness, and more of each tumor.

 ## Objectives:
 Upon completing the lab, you will know how to:

 1. Connect to cloud object storage and read data used for machine learning.
 2. Identify labels and transform data.
+3. Use PixieDust to visualize data
-3. Conduct feature engineering for algorithm data.
+4. Conduct feature engineering for algorithm data.
-4. Declare a machine learning model.
+5. Declare a machine learning model.
-5. Setup the Pipeline for data transforms and training.
+6. Setup the Pipeline for data transforms and training.
-6. Train the data.
+7. Train the data.
-7. Show and evaluate machine learning results.
+8. Show and evaluate machine learning results.
-8. Automatically tune machine learning results.
+9. Automatically tune machine learning results.
-9. Score data and load results into cloud object storage.
+10. Score data and load results into cloud object storage.

 ## Instructions: